 But broadly speaking, the main things to keep in mind are:

-• Shopify’s Basic plan includes Shopify Tax for automatic calculation of US sales taxes.
-The downside is that they charge 0.35% on your US revenue if you make more than $100k per year.
-With Wix you need at least the Business plan for this feature.
+- Shopify’s Basic plan includes Shopify Tax for automatic calculation of US sales taxes.
+The downside is that they charge 0.25% or 0.35%, depending on your plan, on your US revenue if you make more than $100k per year.
+With Wix, you need at least the Business plan for this feature.

 For a full comparison, check this handy table (prices shown are monthly costs for an annual subscription):